 Home to school or college transport for students with special educational needs

-Students who had a statement of special educational needs, which has either lapsed or stopped and are continuing their education by attending a college, school or learning establishment can firstly apply a Kent 16+ Travel Card from their learning provider.
+Students who have an Education Health and Care Plan, which has either lapsed or stopped and are continuing their education by attending a college, school or learning establishment can firstly apply for a KCC 16+ Travel saver from their learning provider.

 If, however, the young adult has mobility problems or disabilities that would inhibit their ability to access public transport, they can approach Kent County Council for additional support.
 We will assess the student's application and if the student is eligible to receive transport assistance, there are several options that can be considered:

-1. We may consider providing transport directly where there is a particular need and/or disability.
+2. We may consider providing transport directly where there is a particular need and/or disability

 3. We may consider granting a student a personal transport budget.

 Transport assistance to college is normally only provided at the beginning and end of the academic day.
 The beginning and end of the academic day is determined by the times of the first programmed educational lesson delivered during normal college hours, and the end of the last programmed lesson during normal college hours.